 (left to right) Cheryl Wright, Dr. Michelle Strongfields, Pam Africa, and DC Ona pose with the Chairman’s book Vanguard.

-Special Guests included APSP Deputy Chair Ona Zené Yeshitela, Pam Africa of the MOVE organization, leader of the Friends and Family of Mumia Abu Jamal who got a book signed for Mumia and Muhammad Ahmad (Max Stanford) who founded and led the Revolutionary Action Movement in the 1960s.
+Special Guests included APSP Deputy Chair Ona Zené Yeshitela, Pam Africa of the MOVE organization and leader of the International Concerned Friends and Family of Mumia Abu Jamal who got a book signed for Mumia and Muhammad Ahmad (Max Stanford) who founded and led the Revolutionary Action Movement in the 1960s.